cariad-tech/fep3_sdk/doc/input/advanced_topics/perf_test.rst

 As *FEP SDK 3* is the glue that holds *FEP Elements* together [1]_ and provides the infrastructure for exchanging data between the elements, you might be interested in the efficiency of this data exchange.
-Therefore a performance test was created to measure the *throughput* of the data between two FEP Elements.
+Therefore, a performance test was created to measure the *throughput* of the data between two FEP Elements.